Prime Markets

 Riyadh, Saudi Arabia

-Riyadh is going through one of the fastest transformations happening anywhere on the planet right now, and the 16% price appreciation reflects capital flowing toward that change before it fully plays out.
+Riyadh is going through one of the fastest urban transformations happening anywhere right now, and the 16 per cent price appreciation reflects capital flowing toward that change before it fully plays out.
+Under Vision 2030, this city of 7.
+6 million has become the centre for mega-projects like NEOM, Qiddiya, and Diriyah Gate.

-The government recognized the affordability pressure this created and responded in September 2025 by freezing rent increases for five years across the Riyadh urban area, a landmark policy that signals both the intensity of demand and the authorities’ commitment to managing growth rather than letting it run wild.
+Apartment prices jumped roughly 10.6 per cent in 2024 alone according to Knight Frank, with further strength carrying into 2026.
+The government recognised the affordability pressure this created and responded in September 2025 by freezing rent increases for five years across the Riyadh urban area, a landmark policy that signals both the intensity of demand and authorities' commitment to managing growth.

 Riyadh, Saudi Arabia Best Emerging real estate markets